explodinglabs/iko/README.md

 ply bash create-app.sh
 ```

-Using scripts lets you define large change sets, or an entire application, at a
+Scripts let you define large change sets, or your entire application, at a high
-high level.
+level.